anandarupmukherjee/polyglot-dtp/README.md

 ## Tear down
 `make down`

+## Storage back end
+- Local: MinIO at http://localhost:9000 (console http://localhost:9001).
+- CI: LocalStack S3 at http://localhost:4566.

+The MinIO test auto-detects which backend to use via `MINIO_ENDPOINT`.

 ## Notes
 - Timescale hypertable is created by `sql/timescale.sql`.
 - Influx is pre-seeded with org/bucket/token from `.env`.